dgaydukov/cert-aws/sa/files/sa.md

 If you share your service with aws marketplace you can get vanity dns name like `us-east-1.vpce.mycoolsite.com`.
 By default ec2 instances dns name is disabled (only ip address is given).
 You can enable it for vpc by going to `Actions=>Edit DNS Hostname`.
 You can change subnet setting `Actions=>Modify auto-assign IP settings` and in this case when you create ec2, it would by default select subnet settings (enable/disable auto-assign public IP address).
 Of course you can also change it on ec2 level.
+Don't confuse:
+* vpc endpoint - entry point inside vpc that allows private connection to aws service
+* vpc privatelink - technology that provides private connectivity inside vpc So to some degree these 2 are interchangeable
 VPC Endpoint Security:
 * endpoint policy (supported only for those services that support resource policy) - you can create resource policy for endpoint, by default whole service is open
 Let's consider s3 example (you would have to modify 2 policy):